Arc in 2244-02. Photo: Kitt Peak Nat'l Observatory.

 2. They were discovered by Roger Lynd of the Kitt Peak National Observatory, in a survey conducted with Vahe Petrosian and Allan Sandage.
 “The first discovery was in Abell 2218 in the Spring of 1976.
 Following that in the same year were the examples in 2244-02 and in Abell 370.”
 2242-02 is in Aquarius (shown in the photograph), and Abell 370 in Cetus.

-A good site on gravitational lensing, now broken, but we leave the link here while we are trying to discover where the content went:
+Peter R. Newbury's site on gravitational lensing is broken, but we've left the link here while we try to discover where the content went: